Principal Investigator (Office: S3-01-11)

 Post-doctoral Research Fellow

 Catharina is interested in amphibian biology and conservation.
-In her PhD, she will use quantitative modelling tools to evaluate conservation strategies for amphibians in Southeast Asia.
+In her PhD, she is using quantitative modelling tools to evaluate conservation strategies for amphibians in Southeast Asia.

 Deepthi’s research interests lie in metapopulation ecology and wetland birds, with a special focus on wetland conservation.
 She has a Masters in Wildlife Biology and Conservation from the National Centre for Biological Sciences, Bangalore.
-For her PhD, she will combine field research and mathematical modeling to a) determine the patterns of wetland bird diversity in man-made wetlands of highly populous agrarian landscapes; and b) investigate and understand the processes behind these patterns.
-She hopes to start a long-term monitoring project of wetland birds in select sites by building a team of committed birdwatchers and other individuals.
+For her PhD, she is combining field research and mathematical modeling to a) determine the patterns of wetland bird diversity in man-made wetlands of highly populous agrarian landscapes; and b) investigate and understand the processes behind these patterns.
+She is starting a long-term monitoring project of wetland birds in select sites by building a team of committed birdwatchers and other individuals.

 Lahiru is interested in land-use change, taxonomy and conservation issues.
 His PhD project addresses land-use change and conservation in Southeast Asia, with a particular focus on plants and peat swamp forest.